M1918 Browning automatic rifle: Interwar use

 During the interwar years, as the U.S. Army was reduced significantly in size, the BAR remained in the smaller extant Regular Army and by the 1930s, was also issued to state national guard units to be maintained at their armories.
 Given the part-time nature, smaller manning and lesser security of these national guard armories when compared to regular army installations, some BARs were subject to plunder by domestic civilian criminal elements.

-The BAR was also standard issue to US naval landing forces during the period.
-The weapon was a standard item in US warship armories, and each BAR was accompanied by a spare barrel.
-Large capital ships often had over 200 BARs on board, with many of the US Navy BARs remaining in service well into the 1960s.
+The BAR was also standard issue to U.S. naval landing forces during the period.
+The weapon was a standard item in U.S. warship armories, and each BAR was accompanied by a spare barrel.
+Large capital ships often had over 200 BARs on board, with many of the U.S. Navy BARs remaining in service well into the 1960s.

-The BAR also saw action with US Marine Corps units participating in the Haitian and Nicaraguan interventions, as well as with US Navy shipboard personnel in the course of patrol and gunboat duty along the Yangtze River in China.
+The BAR also saw action with U.S. Marine Corps units participating in the Haitian and Nicaraguan interventions, as well as with U.S. Navy shipboard personnel in the course of patrol and gunboat duty along the Yangtze River in China.
 The First Marine Brigade stationed in Port-au-Prince, Haiti, noted that training a man to use the BAR proficiently took a full two days of range practice and instruction, compared to half a day with the .45 caliber Thompson submachine gun.

-Prior to World War II, both the US Army and Marine Corps had a separate BAR squad together with three rifle squads in the "square" organisation of the time.
+Prior to World War II, both the U.S. Army and Marine Corps had a separate BAR squad together with three rifle squads in the "square" organisation of the time.
 When converting to the "triangular" organisation the separate BAR squad was eliminated with BARs going to each rifle squad.